btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 To be considered an orphan the orphaned posts must have the exact same title (name) as the soon-to-be parent and be of the same post type.

-You can also use the <em>Delete Before Broadcast</em> plugin from the pack to delete any similar posts on the child blog before broadcasting.
+You can also use the <a href="https://broadcast.plainviewplugins.com/addon/delete-before-broadcast/">Delete Before Broadcast add-on</a> from the pack to delete any similar posts on the child blog before broadcasting.

 = Timeout problems =